 Mentions of "office boys" and "apprentices" continue to appear in employee handbooks up until 1960.
-Then, in the 1970's, the language transitions to refer to emerging professionals as "students' or "trainees."
+Then, in the 1970's, the language transitions to refer to emerging professionals as "students" or "trainees."

 Of the 17 manuals that included emerging professional terminology, only six of them use the term "intern."
-All of these were issued after the term's first official mention in the AIA Handbook of Professional Practice published in 1976, which also introduced IDP for the first time.
-The Office Employee Handbook, from 1980, uses the term "intern" specifically:
+All of these were term "intern" specifically:

 46. Office.
 (1980).
-Employee Handbook.
-From Storefront for Art and Architecture Manuals, OfficeUS Archive.
+Employee Handbook, From Storefront for Art and Architecture Manuals, OfficeUS Archive

 47. Office (2014).
 Employee Manual.
-From Storefront for Art and Architecture Manuals, OfficeUS Archive.
+From Storefront for Art and Architecture Manuals, OfficeUS Archive

-The intern learns by doing the work and develops an atmosphere where he can ask for directions without feeling unsure of who to ask, therefore making a more productive and useful staff meeting while getting adequate experience to an office environment.
-46
+The intern learns by doing the work and develops an atmosphere where he can ask for directions without feeling unsure of who to ask, therefore making a more productive and useful staff meeting while getting adequate experience to an office environment.46